Welcome to the Green Side: An Intro to Eco-Friendly Gardens 🌿

 And let's not forget about the role of composting in a sustainable garden.
 Composting kitchen and garden waste not only reduces the amount of waste going to landfill, but also enriches the soil, helping plants to grow and attracting a multitude of beneficial creatures.
 Composting is a key component of an environmentally friendly garden, turning waste into a valuable resource.

-And finally, let's talk about the charm of green gardening.
-This method incorporates composting, rainwater harvesting, and organic pest control, shaping a garden that's not only green in appearance but also in essence.
-Learn more about these green gardening practices and how they contribute to sustainable landscaping.
+Lastly, don't overlook the power of green gardening.
+This involves practices like composting, rainwater harvesting, and organic pest control, creating a garden that's not just green in color, but also in spirit.
+Find out more about green gardening practices and their role in sustainable landscapes.

-Having gone through the principles of green gardening, let's now admire some sustainable garden designs that embody these practices.
-Each slide will showcase a unique design, along with a description of its eco-friendly characteristics.
+Now that we've discussed the principles of green gardening, let's take a look at some sustainable garden designs that incorporate these practices.
+Each slide will present a different design, along with a brief description of its eco-friendly features.

 These are just a few examples of sustainable garden designs.
 Each one is unique, but they all share a common goal: to create a beautiful, productive space that respects and supports the natural environment.
 Now, let's take a virtual tour of a successfully established sustainable garden in our next section.